Welcome! I’m Dave, a.k.a. "The MaudMan". 😎

 - 1996-2006: What the hell happened here??
 I guess just a bunch of working/furthering my IT career, and being a husband & father.

 - 2007: Various IT/tech jobs since 1989.
-Was starting to look bad on resume. 🙂 Started working for the tech company I’m still with today.
+Was starting to look bad on the resume and decided I need to "settle down." 🙂 Started working for the tech company I’m still with today.

 - 2013: First grandchild born.
 It’s a girl!

 - 2014: Second grandchild born.
 It’s a boy!

 - 2016: Moved to Hocking Hills, Ohio and launched Carefree Cabins, LLC.
 Went on a “sebatical” to a different tech company for 16 months.
 Hated it, came back to the same company I joined in 2007.

 - 2017: Third grandchild born (on my birthday 🙂 🙂 🙂 ).
 It’s another boy!
 Grandkids are fun, but damn, three is enough and I wish they’d stop moving and making noise & messes once in a while!
 LOL